Russlewisbo/newsite/content/project/_index.md

   show_sidebar_adunit: false
   text_link_label: ""
   text_link_url: ""
-  title: Current and future projects
+  title: Current projects
-title: Current and future projects
+title: Current projects
 ---

 ** No content for the project index.
 This file provides front matter for the blog including the layout and boolean options. **